sanni/cartreader/README.md

 ####Features:
 - Reads SNES roms and reads/writes save games from and to the SNES cartridge
-  Supported cartridge types so far: LoRom, HiRom, ExHiRom, SuperFX, SuperFX2, SA1(can't write save back to SA1)
+  Supported cartridge types so far: LoRom, HiRom, ExHiRom, SuperFX, SuperFX2, SA1(needs Adafruit Clock Generator)
 - Read and writes SFC Nintendo Power Cartridges
 - Reads N64 roms and reads/writes save games(4K/16K Eeprom + Sram + Flashram)
 - Reads and writes N64 controller paks and also can test a N64 controller